julianazhu/the-last-station/README.md

 - Yarn: v3.1.0
 - Node: v16.13.0
 - PostgreSQL: v14
-  - **Note to self**: If you're still on a Windows machine, you are using your Windows installation of Postgresql, **not** your WSL1/2 installation.

 ### Local Development Setup
 Edit the `config/database.yml` to match your local Postgres connection details, then run: